 I am counting it as a majority.
-Ahh, I heard that sound! 😄
+Ahh, I listened to that sound!

 But how many of us have been to Upper Bhagsu in McLeod Ganj?

-In today’s post, I will be taking you to a little steep climb, a guide to Upper Bhagsu.
+In today’s post, I will be taking you on a little steep climb, a guide to Upper Bhagsu.

 But first, Recycling makes you happy?
 This place does.

-McLeod Ganj is a kind of place preferred by Solo Travelers, Family, Couples which also meant crowd, especially on weekends and summers.
+McLeod Ganj is a kind of place preferred by Solo Travelers, Families, and Couples which also means crowd, especially on weekends and summers.

 I don’t recommend coming by Air or Train from Delhi.
-If you are coming from another state then it would be fine.
+However, if you are coming from another state, it would be fine.